Saturday, June 10, 2006

 I actually became a research psychologist, a social researcher, a full time mother and various combinations of these.

-I met my co-author of Plotting for Beginners, Jane Linfoot, at creative writing evening class.
-We never saw each other between sessions, but we emailed often, sending each other work to critique.
-In our first emails we discussed creative writing and how to get published, but soon our correspondence became a daily one as we fell into the pattern of trying to make each other laugh with humorous descriptions of domestic and family trivia.
+I met my co-author of the comic novel Plotting for Beginners, at creative writing class.
+Jane and I began to email each other work to critique.
+But soon our correspondence became a daily one as we fell into the pattern of trying to make each other laugh with our descriptions of domestic and family trivia.
 The idea for Plotting for Beginners developed from this.